drshahizan/Python-big-data/assignment/ass7/hpdp/3H/comparison.md

 (**2) Pandas vs. Dask:**

-As for Pandas and Dask, we can clearly see that Dask consumes less memory compared to the Pandas when read selected cokumns.
-This can proof that Dask has the ability to handle larger-than-memory datasets which makes it more suitable for handling big datasets compared to Pandas.
-In this case study, we also use Dask to handle computations on chunks of data, making it more memory-efficient for large-scale data processing.
+As for Pandas and Dask, we can clearly see that Dask consumes less memory compared to the Pandas when reading selected columns.
+This can proof that Dask has the ability to handle larger-than-memory datasets (more memory-efficient) which makes it more suitable for handling big datasets compared to Pandas.
+Eventhough, in handling optimimization of memory usage, Pandas able to achieve lesser memory usage of 0.17GB.

 <br>

 (**3) Modin vs. Dask:**

-Here, in reading selected columns, Dask also consumes slightly higher in memory usage compared to Modin.
+Here, in reading selected columns, Modin and Dask have similar memory usage for reading selected columns, with Modin being slightly more memory-efficient.
 Other than that, after optimization, Modin is significantly more memory-efficient than Dask.
 This is because Dask shows competitive memory usage for some operations but might have higher memory requirements after optimization, making it less memory-efficient than Modin for the given scenarios.

 <br>